Virtual Learning Exchanges

 Connecting with others through the Internet

 Essential to a TVS Education are multinational online learning exchanges.
 Through these mediums, we are able to connect entire grades and classes with people from different cultures via blogs, live conversations, and recorded video exchanges.
-Since the Global Education Program began in the summer of 2011, students in the Lower, Middle, and Upper Schools have used these technologies to learn together about a variety of topics with students from Argentina, Australia, Austria, Azerbaijan, Canada, Denmark, the Dominican Republic, France, Germany, Greenland, Hungary, Indonesia, Japan, Mauritania, Mexico, the Netherlands, New Zealand, South Korea, Spain, Sweden, Taiwan, Turkey, and the United Kingdom (Scotland, Northern Ireland, and England), and we are always seeking new connections with new schools.
+Since the Global Education Program began in the summer of 2011, students in the Lower, Middle, and Upper Schools have used these technologies to learn together about a variety of topics with students from Argentina, Australia, Austria, Azerbaijan, Canada, Denmark, the Dominican Republic, England, France, Germany, Greenland, Hungary, Indonesia, Japan, Mauritania, Mexico, the Netherlands, New Zealand, Northern Ireland, Scotland, South Korea, Spain, Sweden, Switzerland, Taiwan, & Turkey, and we are always seeking new connections with new schools.

 - Kindergarteners Video-chat live annually and often do letter and book exchanges every spring with children in England to share their cultures;